Daktor99/FantasyBasketball/README.md

             * `player_id` (Type: Integer)
    * ___FantasyLeagues___
       * `GET /fantasyLeagues`
-         * Description: This endpoint retrieves all teams that match the template given in the query parameters.
+         * Description: This endpoint retrieves all leagues that match the template given in the query parameters.
 No parameters are required.
          * Sample Request: localhost:8080/fantasyLeagues?league_start_date=2021-12-12
          * Request Parameters:
             * `league_id` (Type: Integer)